nodemcu/nodemcu-firmware/docs/en/modules/sjson.md

 ## sjson.decoder()

 This makes a decoder object that can parse a JSON encoded string into a lua object.
 A metatable can be specified for all the newly created lua tables.
-This allows you to handle each value as it is inserted into each table.
+This allows you to handle each value as it is inserted into each table (by implementing the `__newindex` method).

 ####Syntax
 `sjson.decoder([opts])`